ryan-hill/course-in-a-box/modules/rasters/_posts/2002-01-01-working-with-raster-data.md

 In this section, we'll play with real data and demonstrate some of the nice features of working with the `raster` package.

 ### Lesson Goals

 By the end of this section you will be able to:
-- Read and write raster data from disk and from the web
+- Read and write raster data from the web or from disk
+- Crop raster data
-- Clip raster data
+- Reproject raster data to a different coordinate system
-- More...
+- Calculate a suite of potentially useful terrain metrics for watershed analysis

 ---